pinobatch/hello-world/Xubuntu_setup.md

     make
     make install

-FCEUX (SDL) in SVN is newer than the one in Ubuntu's repository.
+Build FCEUX (SDL) from source because the version in SVN is newer than the one in Ubuntu's repository.

     sudo apt install git-svn scons libsdl-image1.2-dev libgtk2.0-dev sudo apt install libgd-dev liblua5.1-0-dev